-The University of Louisville (UofL) ADVANCE Adaptation project called the Advancement through Healthy Empowerment, Networking, and Awareness (ATHENA) will improve equity for STEM faculty.
+The University of Louisville (UofL) ADVANCE Adaptation project called the Advancement through Healthy Empowerment, Networking, and Awareness (ATHENA) aims to enhance equity for STEM faculty of all genders.

-The institution has done a self-study to identify equity issues for STEM faculty by gender and have identified promising practices from other ADVANCE grantees.
-Strategies that will be implemented include:
+The institution has conducted a comprehensive self-study to identify equity issues for STEM faculty by all genders and has drawn insights from successful practices employed by other ADVANCE grantees.
+Strategies to be implemented include:

-The NSF ADVANCE program is designed to foster gender equity through a focus on the identification and elimination of organizational barriers that impede the full participation and advancement of diverse faculty in academic institutions.
-Organizational barriers that inhibit equity may exist in policies, processes, practices, and the organizational culture and climate.
-ADVANCE "Adaptation" awards provide support for the adaptation and adoption of evidence-based strategies to academic, non-profit institution of higher education as well as non-academic, non-profit organizations.
+The NSF ADVANCE program is dedicated to promoting gender equity by focusing on identifying and removing organizational barriers that hinder the full participation and advancement of diverse faculty in academic institutions.
+These barriers may exist in policies, processes, practices, as well as the organizational culture and climate.
+ADVANCE "Adaptation" awards provide backing for the adaptation and adoption of evidence-based strategies in both academic and non-academic nonprofit institutions of higher education.

-ATHENA is supported by National Science Foundation award HRD-1936125.
+ATHENA is made possible through the National Science Foundation award HRD-1936125.

 We extend a warm invitation for you to share your thoughts, questions, or suggestions with us via email as we believe in advancing through Healthy Empowerment, Networking, and Awareness.
 Your input is not only welcomed but highly valued, playing a crucial role in shaping our ongoing efforts.
 Whether you have feedback on our programs, ideas for improvement, or simply want to connect, we genuinely appreciate your engagement.
 Your emails serve as a direct line of communication, fostering a collaborative and vibrant community grounded in the principles of Advancement through Healthy Empowerment, Networking, and Awareness.
 Let's build a connection through the written word—email us today and be an integral part of our journey towards positive change.
 We look forward to hearing from you!